portela/NCO/README.md

 ### Core  Parameters

-The generic parameters allow customization of the phase width, multiplier width, and sine output width, enabling the design to be adapted for various precision and resource requirements.
-These **generic** parameters must be defined before synthesis and cannot be changed during hardware utilization.
+The generic parameters allow customization of the phase width, multiplier width, and sine output width, determining the final bit width of each component.
+These **generic** parameters enable the design to be adapted for various precision and resource requirements.
+It should be noted that these parameters must be defined before synthesis and cannot be changed during hardware utilization.

 | Name            | Description                                             | Type    | Default Value |
 |-----------------|---------------------------------------------------------|---------|---------------|